stephendade/aprilmav/README.md

 ```

 Localisation test.
 Estimates the vehicles current position based on Apriltags.
 Useful
-for confirming the camera calibration.:
+for confirming the camera calibration.

 ```
 $ geo_test.py
 ```